What we learned from Kanye's album party

 Pusha T, Nas, Fabulous, Big Sean and Jonah Hill (yes, the actor) were all in the crowd.

-BBC Radio 1Xtra's Charlie Sloth was also there and found time to top up his Instagram account...
+BBC Radio 1Xtra's Semtex and Radio 1's Charlie Sloth was also there and found time to top up his Instagram account.

-Semtex also got an invite and caught up with Kid Cudi before the playback

 Once the mingling was done, Chris Rock introduced "the latest, the greatest - Kanye West".